 Return of or restitution for property.

-First Principal/Student conference, detention, Offense: in-school suspension, or 1-180 days out-of-school suspension.
+First Principal/Student conference, detention,

 Subsequent Return of or restitution for property.
 10-180 Offense: days out-of-school suspension or expulsion.

 Threats or Verbal Assault - Verbal, written, pictorial or symbolic language or gestures that create a reasonable fear of physical injury or property damage.